 .
 This situation later of everybody making everything, rather than specialising in a particular item of fishing tackle may have proved the downfall of all with so many companies duplicating each others products.
 Because by the time other firms based elsewhere started importing cheap foreign-made fishing tackle in the 1960’s the market virtually collapsed.

 Notable amongst all these companies in Redditch was that which was founded by a supremely gifted ex-Allcocks employee, James William Young.
-His firm, JW Young ended up making fishing reels for his old employer Allcocks and most other British companies too, but the collapsing home market saw them re-join with Allcocks in 1963 and another firm Lee Products, to form Top Tackle, only for the controlling company , Cope Allman International, to sell the lot off a few years later to the American company Shakespeare.
+His firm, JW Young ended up making fishing reels for his old employer Allcocks and most other British companies too, but the collapsing home market saw them re-join with Allcocks in 1963 as Allcock-Young and later another firm, Lee Products, to form Top Tackle, only for the controlling company , Cope Allman International, to sell the lot off a few years later to the American company Shakespeare.
 More of these shenanigans soon…….

 The new American owners soon closed the joint venture down and shifted manufacture to the Far East where it remains to this day ….with one exception which I’ll come to shortly.